-If your application requires that the load balancer handles cookie insertion then you need to use the SNAT configuration.
-This also has the advantage of a one arm configuration and does not require any changes to the application servers.
+If your application requires that the load balancer handles cookie insertion then you need to use the SNAT configuration (HAProxy).
+This also has the advantage of a one-arm configuration and does not require any changes to the application servers.
 However, as the load balancer is acting as a full proxy it doesn't have the same raw throughput as the routing based methods.
-Please refer to the administration manual for configuration of SSL termination or cookie insertion.
+Please refer to sections D, E & G in the administration manual for configuration of SSL termination or cookie insertion.